 The “EAT-Brazil Tobacco Control Award” is an award organized by EAT-Brazil and aimed at encouraging Brazilian undergraduate students to propose strategies to improve tobacco control in their country.
-Its first edition was in 2018 and the organization committee is evaluating if the next ones will be made annually or biannually.
+Its first edition was in 2018 and the organization committee is planning a second edition for 2020.

 EAT-Brazil was funded in 2016 and it is already implemented in almost 15 Brazilian medical schools.
 Besides that, EAT-Brazil conducts randomized controlled trials (RCTs) to evaluate the effectiveness of its actions.